gemma-butcher/ms4/README.md

 - [django-allauth](https://github.com/pennersr/django-allauth) is used for account verification functions.
 - Some aspects of django-allauth have been customised to suit the site, such as page redirections, etc.
 - Both the Signup/Login pages give access to the other form in as a tab in case the incorrect option was selected.
-- Many forms and templates have been customised for the site.
+- Many forms and templates have been customised for the sites global theme.

 #### Settings Page
 - All django-allauth functions are available, changing the email, adding email, changing password, etc